 EKS cluster creation #

-This document covers how to configure a new EKS cluster to ensure that all SEP resources are co-located and follow best practices.
+This topic covers creating and networking the cluster where Starburst Enterprise platform (SEP) is installed to ensure that all SEP resources are co-located and follow best practices.

 The following tools, policies, and certificates are required to create an SEP cluster in EKS:

 - IAM Polices for Glue, S3, as desired

 The following example IAM add-on policies must be present for each node group:

 managedNodeGroups: - name: <node-group-name> iam: withAddonPolicies: externalDNS: true albIngress: true

 Your YAML file should start with the following two lines:

 Next, add the